sousk/issue-pagecache-in-iframe/README.md

 - you can see the refreshed time (suppose it's 11:08:02 here)
 - tap link to /c
 - now doing browser-back, you can see "11:00:00" in your HTML
- - even if you do location.reload() via JavaScript in /a context in your Mobile Safrai, you cannot make Page Cache refresh.
+ - even if you do location.reload() via JavaScript in /a context in your Mobile Safrai, you cannot make page-cache refresh.
- - you can make Page Cache refreshed only by reloading at outside of the iframe
+ - you can make page-cache refreshed only by reloading at outside of the iframe
   - you cannot make it refresh even if you set /b to src attribute of the iframe element (by neither accessing nor reloading)

 ## Workaround